wlav/CPyCppyy/doc/source/distribution.rst

 functions, etc.
 See ``genreflex --help`` for a detailed specification and add ``--selection=project_selection.xml`` to the ``genreflex`` command line.

+With the aid of a selection file, a large project can be easily managed: simply ``#include`` all relevant headers into a single header file that is handed to ``genreflex``.

 .. _`selection files`: https://linux.die.net/man/1/genreflex